 "The king's heart is a stream of water in the hand of the Lord; he turns it wherever he will."

-"For it is God who works in you, both to will and to work for his good pleasure."
+"for it is God who works in you to will and to act in order to fulfill his good purpose."

 4Why This Heals Anxiety